Amokric/Norovirus-spec/design/purpose.md

 - [[ SPC-model]] - The model setup.
 This contains the steps and guidance for completion of implementation.

-- [[ REQ-engine]] - The model will need certain conditions to be executed.
+- [[ REQ-engine]] - The model will need certain parameters and follow a process of evaluation to be executed.

 - [[ REQ-output]] - The model output, the results required to evaluate the replicated models results and then compare with the results from the paper.